Our Medical Committee

 MD, PhD (Budapest), FRCPCH, FRACP

 Dr Srdjan Vlajkovic is an Associate Professor in Physiology at The University of Auckland.
-He is a Principal Investigator with the Brain Research New Zealand and Eisdell Moore Centre for hearing and balance.
-His main research interest is in the field of auditory neuroscience.
-He studies the cellular and molecular basis of inner ear homeostasis in conditions of stress and injury.
-His recent research focus is on the inner ear therapeutics and methods of drug delivery to the inner ear.
-He is leading internationally the field of adenosine signalling in the cochlea, and the translational research in this area.
+He is a Principal Investigator with the Eisdell Moore Centre for hearing and balance (UoA).
+His primary research interest is in auditory neuroscience.
+Dr Vlajkovic studies the cellular and molecular basis of inner ear homeostasis under conditions of stress and injury that lead to hearing loss.
+His research focuses on inner ear therapeutics and methods of drug delivery to the inner ear.
+Dr Vlajkovic is also leading the field of adenosine receptor signalling in the cochlea and international translational research in this area.

 Associate Professor Srdjan Vlajkovic